Yasharya007/FaceID-Verification/README.md

 ## Overview
 This project implements Siamese Neural Network (SNN) for face verification using the Labeled Faces in the Wild (LFW) dataset.
 The model learns a similarity metric to verify whether two face images belong to the same person.
-The model is implemented in Python kivi app for faceid verification.
+The model is implemented for faceID verification in python kivi app where by storing some images for reference model can predict whether the new input image match the reference or not.

 ---